 Europe Day 1: Munich, Germany | BMW Welt | Olympiapark | Nymphenburg Castle

-Armed with our AirportPLUS-Ticket, we hatched a plan to hit up all the spots beyond walking distance from our hotel on the same day.
-Our checklist included BMW Welt, Olympiapark, and the outskirts of Nymphenburg Castle.
+With our tickets in hand, we planned to tick off destinations beyond walking distance from our hotel in a single day.
+The agenda included BMW Welt, Olympiapark, and Nymphenburg Castle.

 So, after checking out the BMW Welt museum, we decided to take a stroll in Olympiapark.
 But, wouldn't you know it, our luck—the first day in Munich, and it's raining cats and dogs.
 Poor KJ, it's his first taste of winter, and it's all cold and wet.
 To make matters worse, he forgot his fancy new gloves, and I had to hand over mine.
 Thank goodness I had the foresight to snag some heat pads from Decathlon before the flight.
 Those babies, along with the gloves, were KJ's winter survival kit.